-In promotion for the opening weekend of this film, Director Terry Gilliam crashed the ticket line for The Daily Show with Jon Stewart (1996).
+In promotion for the opening weekend of this film, Director Terry Gilliam crashed the ticket line for The Daily Show (1996).
 He signed autographs, told jokes, and took photos with fans, holding a sign proclaiming (in jest): "Studio-less Film Maker, Family to Support, Will Direct for Food".
 He is quoted as saying: "This is the state of independent film making.
 You got to get out on the street and beg again."
 "We have no shame anymore, just out on the streets hustling."
 "The first weekend is everything, if it doesn't do well the first weekend, it dies."

 Brendan Fletcher was cast for the role of Dickens before Terry Gilliam had ever met him.
 As said in an interview, he was cast after Terry was so incredibly impressed with his performance he saw on a tape sent to him.